tensorflow/decision-forests/documentation/distributed_training.md

 ### Setup workers

-A chief process is the program running the python code that defines the TensorFlow model.
+A **chief process** is the program running the python code that defines the TensorFlow model.
 This process is not running any heavy computation.
-The effective training computation is done by *workers*.
+The effective training computation is done by **workers**.
 Workers are processes running a TensorFlow Parameter Server.

-The chief should be configured with the ip address of the workers.
+The chief should be configured with the IP address of the workers.
 This can be done using the `TF_CONFIG` environment variable, or by creating a `ClusterResolver`.
 See
 [Parameter server training with ParameterServerStrategy](https://www.tensorflow.org/tutorials/distribute/parameter_server_training)